2026 Athletics season

-The 2026 Athletics season will be the 126th season for the Athletics franchise, and the franchise's second year in West Sacramento.
-The team plays their home games at Sutter Health Park as part of their temporary relocation following their departure from Oakland, and prior to their planned relocation to the Las Vegas metropolitan area.
-Las Vegas Ballpark will be used as their home stadium for a few games.
+The 2026 Athletics season is the 126th season for the Athletics franchise, the 59th season in California, and the franchise's second year in West Sacramento.
+The team plays 75 home games at Sutter Health Park as part of their temporary relocation following their departure from Oakland, and prior to their planned permanent relocation to the Las Vegas metropolitan area.
+Las Vegas Ballpark in Summerlin South, Nevada, was used as their home stadium for six games.